makersacademy/bowling-challenge/README.md

 User experience
 =====

-The user interface is basic but functional:
+The user interface is basic but functional.
+'Bonus' scores for strikes and spares are shown in column 2/3.

 ![](images/example_with_spare_and_strike.png)